Please ensure Javascript is enabled for purposes of website accessibility

 Objectives

-Construct a diversified portfolio through an analysis of the financial performance of individual equities, with the aim of achieving a higher Sharpe ratio and Alpha compared to the benchmark portfolio.
+Construct a diversified portfolio through a thorough analysis of the financial performance of individual equities.
+The model should effectively predict market movements and help achieve a higher Sharpe ratio and Alpha compared to a benchmark portfolio.

-Upon completion of the trading period, retain in the portfolio only those securities that align with specific investment principles.
+At the conclusion of the trading period, retain only those securities in the portfolio that are expected to outperform the benchmark index and align with specific investment principles.

-The speaker session outlined in the Important dates section above will focus on helping participants become familiar with the RPM platform by providing an overview of the platform’s interface and functionality, why it is used and how you can use it in the competitions.
-Due to the hybrid nature of this competition, we will demonstrate how you can reach our support staff and Lab Assistants for any questions.
-These sessions will highlight the platform’s functionality and how the trading interface can be used in both competitions.
+The Briefing Session outlined above will focus on helping participants become familiar with the RPM platform by providing an overview of the platform’s interface and functionality, why it is used and how you can use it in the competition.

 Team Faculty Advisor